JS-DevTools/eslint-config-modular/README.md

   - modular/es5

 rules:
-  # You can override or extend the rules here
+  # You can override or extend any rules here
 ```

 Modules